What is Applied Behavior Analysis (ABA) therapy?

 What kind of progress can I expect?

 The progress and length of treatment will vary greatly for each family.
-A number of factors contribute to a child’s long-term success, and we are honored to support our family’s as they embark on this sometimes challenging, but meaningful road to an improved quality of life for the entire family.
+A number of factors contribute to a child’s long-term success, and we are honored to support our families as they embark on this sometimes challenging, but meaningful road to an improved quality of life for the entire family.
 We can’t guarantee with absolute certainty the amount or speed of progress your child will make, but we are committed to providing your family evidence-based treatment with careful consideration to the unique needs of your child and family in mind.
+We will provide comprehensive Progress Reports and updated Treatment Plans and Goals every 6 months to assess your child’s progress and make recommendations for the next 6 months of therapy.
 BACK

 What are the qualifications of your staff?